kmille/zammad-pgp-auto-import/README.md

 {"status":"ok"}
 ```

 In case of at least one error, `{"status":"failed"}` is returned.
-Both responses use status code 200.
-The authentication credentials are the same like the ones for the webhook endpoint.
+Both responses use status code 200. ~~The authentication credentials are the same like the ones for the webhook endpoint~~ (no credentials are required any more).
 In case of an error, check the logs and restart the webhook.

 ### KNOWN ISSUES/TODOs